dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Shiny Trinket.md

 A dazzling trinket of human-make.
 Use this item to propose to the cat that's stolen your heart!

-Can be sold: True

-Sell Price: 50 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Shiny Trinket

 Sorting priority: 8300

-Item uid: Shiny Trinket
+## economics

+Sell value: 50 Mews, 0 Mole Cash

 # shops selling Shiny Trinket: